Cystocele and Rectocele Repair

 - If you had a cystocele repair, the bladder catheter often needs to stay in longer—sometimes 2-6 days.
 This will allow the bladder more time to begin to work normally.

-- You may notice a smelly, even bloody, discharge from the vagina for 1-2 weeks.
+- You may notice an odor and/or bloody discharge from the vagina for 1-2 weeks.